Xhynk/content-mask/readme.txt

 [Read More About Content Mask](https://xhynk.com/content-mask/)

+== Installation ==

+1. Upload the `content-mask` folder to your `/wp-content/plugins/` directory.

+2. Activate the "Content Mask Plugin" plugin.

+**How to Use:**

+1. Edit (or Add) a Page, Post, or Custom Post Type.

+2. Underneath the page editor, find the "Content Mask Settings" metabox.

+3. Click the Checkmark on the left to enable Content Mask.

+4. Paste a URL in the Content Mask URL field.

+5. Choose a method: Download, Iframe, or Redirect (301).

+6. Update (or Publish) the Page, Post or Custom Post Type.

+7. That's all!
+When a user visits that Page, Post or Custom Post Type, they will instead see the content from the URL you have put in the Content Mask URL field.

 == Frequently Asked Questions ==

 = Can You Show the Header/Footer on Content Masked Pages? =